mrcodechef/dse/README.md

-# Webpage Concolic Execution
-## (i.e., Concrete + Symbolic Execution)
-Concolic Execution of Javascript Webpages
+# Concolic Execution of Javascript Webpages

 ### Platform
 Ubuntu 20.04 Desktop or Server